 - Pack lightweight cartons together if possible.

 The 1:6000 vol ratio, 6000 ccm/kg, 166 cu in/lb, 366 cu in/kg is common for IATA shipments.
 Air freight volume is usually rounded up to the next full or half-kilogram.
+Use our air freight chargeable weight calculator to get your estimate.

 International express has used dimensional weight for parcels for many years, typically using a vol ratio of 1:5000, which is a dim factor of 139 cu in/lb.
 Recently some couriers, including DHL, FedEx, UPS and USPS have started using dimensional weight for ground services.